 Opposite as we once thought, every move we make as parents has an impact either positive or negative on our children.
 For so long we have misunderstood how babies develop, and that explains why we have treated baby boys differently.
 Cultures and religions have influenced too on how we educate our children.
-We have developed ideas on how tough we should be with our children and we have been tougher with baby boys, since we believe that if we are too caring or responsive we may spoil our boys.
+We have developed ideas on how tough we should be with our children, and we have been tougher with baby boys, since we believe that, if we are too caring or responsive, we may spoil them.
 However, the truth is that all babies need responsive care and affection to grow physically, emotionally, and mentally healthy.

 Dr. Allan N. Schore, a clinician-scientist at UCLA who specializes in attachment and brain development, has investigated the developmental neurobiology and neuroendocrinology of baby boys.
 Schore (2017) explains why baby boys are more vulnerable than girls when facing stressful environments or unresponsive care.
 According to Schore (2017), boys brains mature slower in almost every area including social, physical, and linguistic areas.
 Moreover, in boys brains the brain circuitries that regulate stress mature slower and have less built-in mechanisms to foster resiliency against stress.
 These are some of the reasons why experiences that occur early in life influence baby boys more than girls.